ecranney/mlsa-workshops/README.md

-# Machine Learning Students Club Workshops
+# Machine Learning Students Association Workshops

 The Python notebooks that accompany the MLSA workshops.